-You are eligible for employment authorization under the 12-month transitional period if you:
+You are eligible for employment authorization under the extended wind-down period if you:

-- Are a current beneficiary under DED for Liberia.
+- Are currently covered under DED for Liberians.

-If biometrics are required to produce the secure EAD, we will notify you to schedule an appointment at a USCIS Application Support Center.
+If we need biometrics to produce the secure EAD, we will notify you to schedule an appointment at a USCIS Application Support Center.